 5. Use A Luxury Travel Concierge

-Luxury Travel Diary offers a Travel Concierge and can usually achieve a % cash back off rates you will find online.
+Luxury Travel Diary offers a Travel Concierge and can usually achieve a % cashback off rates you will find online.
 It is worth additionally connecting with a Virtuoso Agent (we can recommend one via our concierge) to ensure you are getting the best deal and offers.
-As an example, booking a stay at the Four Seasons Hampshire via a Virtuoso agent will get you spend in the bar and a welcome gift along with early checkin and late checkout, subject to availability.
+As an example, booking a stay at the Four Seasons Hampshire via a Virtuoso agent will get you to spend in the bar and a welcome gift along with early check-in and late check-out, (subject to availability).

 6. Be Flexible And Take Advantage Of Flash Sales And Travel Auctions

 If you are flexible, you can take advantage of special offers when they come up.
 Keep an eye on hotel websites for flash sales.
-We also have our own Luxury Travel Auction that auctions one-off stays at luxury hotels with no reserves and prices starting at £0.99 ($1.25).
+We also have our own Luxury Travel Auction that auctions one-off stays at luxury hotels with no reserves and prices starting at £0.99 GBP ($1.25 USD).

 7. Book At Newly Opened Hotels

-Find out which hotels have recently opened and then book while they are still in “soft launch” stage.
-Many new hotels offered their guests discounts of more than 50% (including many extras) just after they open.
+Find out which hotels have recently opened and then book while they are still in the “soft launch” stage.
+Many new hotels offer their guests discounts of more than 50% (including many extras) just after they open.

 8. Pick A Less Expensive Destination

-Taking Aman hotels as an example, who are opening a number of new hotels in Asia; their Asian properties are often significantly cheaper than their European or American counterparts.
-Equally destinations in Eastern Europe and Portugal can be cheaper than the old classics such as the Cote D’Azur, Amalfi Coast or Venice.
+Taking Aman hotels as an example, which are opening a number of new hotels in Asia; their Asian properties are often significantly cheaper than their European or American counterparts.
+Equally, destinations in Eastern Europe and Portugal can be cheaper than the old classics such as the Cote D’Azur, Amalfi Coast, or Venice.

 9. Don’t Over Pay Your Bank Or Credit Card For Currency Conversions